PrestaShop/prestashop-specs/content/1.7/back-office/dashboard/dashboard.md

 ### Activity overview (Dashboard Activity module)

-### Call to action
+#### Call to action

 On the top right of this block there are 2 buttons:

- - **Configure** - when pressed, changes the activity overview to a configuration block with the following fields:
+ - **Configure** - when pressed, the activity overview is changed to a configuration block with the following parameters:
     - **Active cart** - drop down with the following options: 15, 30, 45, 60, 90, 120.
 By default it is set to 30.
 The tooltip displays: "How long (in minutes) a cart is to be considered as active after the last recorded change (default: 30 min)."
     - **Online visitors** - drop down field with options: 15, 30, 45, 60, 90, 120.
 By default it is set to 30.
 The tooltip displays: "How long (in minutes) a visitor is to be considered as online after their last action (default: 30min)."
     - **Abandoned cart (min)** - input field measured by "hrs".
 By default it is set to 24 mins.
 The tooltip displays: "How long (in hours) after the last action a cart is to be considered as abandoned (default: 24 hrs)."